 Supplier Guiding Principles Training: Specific SGPs trainings have been made available to all Kraft Heinz Procurement buyers worldwide as well as other cross-functional teams.
-These trainings have been made mandatory since 2022 as the company rolls out more translations.
+These trainings are mandatory for all procurement colleagues to complete.

 A link has also been shared with the suppliers, providing them with free access to an online training on the SGPs in order to make sure they understand the mandatory requirements and expected practices.